 BDO Professional Services Events for Firm Leaders

-At BDO, our sector-specific approach ensures our professional services clients benefit from the specialist expertise and diverse skills of people who understand the professional services market and industry.
+At BDO, our sector-specific approach ensures our professional services clients and audited entities benefit from the specialist expertise and diverse skills of people who understand the professional services market and industry.
 As a large team of sector experts, we are committed to sharing the latest in innovation, technical updates and other issues of concern through digital communications, thought-leadership and hosting topical events.

 You can read highlights from our recent events and discussions below.
 If you are a firm leader, board member or senior finance/ tax professional of a professional services firm and you are interested in subscribing to our email updates or attending our exclusive events, please get in touch.